 Are you still in the dark about candling eggs?
 This article will walk you through it with descriptive and detailed pics.
 Or, you can be lazy like me and just wait to see if your eggs hatch!
-It’s a sure thing my way, if they hatch, they were fertile, if not… they weren’t. ha ha!
+These informative articles will help you better understanding of candling eggs.

 Peaches, my best Silkie Momma is sitting on five Cochin Bantam eggs, looking forward to the big day when they hopefully all hatch!
 TBN Ranch is still zoned for livestock in the city of Phoenix, however ordinances prohibit roosters.
 We follow the rules, but this means I have to buy fertile eggs.
 Good and bad, good that I can choose eggs from quality breeding stock, bad that I often have to travel to do so.